A Single Kiss

-New attorney Hannah Stark agrees to spend six months helping out in the family law department, though an upbringing as a foster child has left her determined never to set foot in a domestic relations courtroom.
+Attorney and single mom Hannah Stark agrees to spend six months helping out in her new employer’s family law department, though an upbringing in foster care has left her determined never to set foot in a domestic relations courtroom.

-Trenton Knightley, the law firm’s family law expert, is equally determined that business and pleasure can’t mix.
-Hannah finds herself working with Trent on one tough case after another, and grows less and less pleased with her vocation.
-Trent, however, is increasingly impressed with Hannah–and not simply for her courtroom skills.
+Single dad Trenton Knightley, the law firm’s family law expert, loves his job and isn’t looking for complications.
+Then Hannah and Trent are thrown together on one tough case after another, and as Hannah grows less and less pleased with her vocation, she’s increasingly impressed with Trent.
+Trent is taken with Hannah as well, and not simply for her courtroom skills.